 - Present options, rather than tell you what to do

 - Take the time to explain things in terms you understand, including why they’re recommending particular options and not others

 - Be efficient, well-prepared, a good listener, patient not pushy, realistic about likely outcomes and a coach who’s genuinely motivated to help you find the best mortgage arrangement for your circumstances

 - Have received outstanding feedback from previous clients and top independent awards for the volume of mortgages they’ve organised and the level of service they provide

 How to find the best mortgage broker for you

 Most people start with recommendations from family or friends, or by researching online.

-Alternatively we have a free service that connects you with a top mortgage broker from our panel of award-winning advisers.
+Alternatively we have a free service that connects you with a mortgage broker from our panel of advisers.
 It’s simple – it only takes seconds, just answer a few quick questions and we’ll do the rest.
 The best part is that our advisers are paid by the lenders, so their expertise and guidance are provided free of charge to you.